 But further medical care is still being metered out as well for reasons IIT is unable to discern.

 We’re attempting to pull traction on the spine,” Andi Callaway, one of his classmates, offered, “But we may not have enough resources to handle Peter as well should something possibly happen to him.”
-Such is the clear and present danger as Peter reportedly may also have lost his skateboard and could soon face similiar symptoms.
+Such is the clear and present danger as freshman Peter Geidicks of Connecticut reportedly may also have lost his skateboard and could soon face similar symptoms.

 But one person, standing above the particulars thinks there’s a larger problem with the class as a whole only illustrated by this problem: “What is happening to our poor, dear freshpersons?
 Prayer is so demanded,” said Anna Blanchard, a freshman from Arizona.